AnantDhavale/PredictFlow/README.md

 # PredictFlow

-PredictFlow – The Process-Aware, Predictive Open Source BPMS
+PredictFlow – The Process-Aware, Predictive Open Source adjunct-BPMS

 I have always felt, as a process practitioner, that most BPMS platforms fall short of their real purpose.
 They run workflows from task to task — but they rarely understand them.